EdwardEC/WHSTechNotes/journal.md

 | Sally    | Chocolate       |  Graduation        | $35.00      |
 | Michael  | Vanilla       |  Farewell Party        | $37.00      |
 | Emma     | Carrot       | Birthday         | $39.00      |

+# May 5, 2025

+Claim: I believe that 100 unarmed people could not defeat a silverback gorilla in a physical fight.
+Evidence: A fully grown silverback gorilla can weigh over 400 pounds and has up to 10 times the strength of an average adult male.
+Gorillas also have incredible speed, strong jaws, and thick muscle mass, which makes them incredibly hard to stop.
+Even if the 100 people tried to use strategy, most would likely panic, and the first wave of people would face serious injury or death.
+Reasoning: While the number might seem like an advantage, the group’s lack of training and coordination means they would likely be overwhelmed.
+This matters because it shows how people often underestimate nature and overestimate human ability, especially in hypothetical challenges that don’t take real-world consequences into account.

+Claim: I don’t think it’s responsible to make this kind of challenge go viral.
+Evidence: Although it may seem like harmless entertainment, suggesting a fight like “100 Men vs 1 Gorilla” could lead to misunderstandings about animal behavior, violence, or the idea that humans can dominate nature.
+It also turns a serious ethical issue—animal cruelty—into a joke.
+Reasoning: This matters because viral trends shape how people think, especially young viewers.
+When creators blur the line between fantasy and reality, they risk spreading misinformation.
+The popularity of this trend shows how quickly outrageous ideas can gain attention online.
+It also reveals how entertainment is often mixed with education, but not always in a healthy or accurate way.

+# May 12, 2025

+**Claim:** The “Chromebook Challenge” is not ethical and is extremely dangerous.
+**Evidence:** Inserting foreign objects like pencils into USB ports can cause electrical shorts, fires, or permanent damage to the device.
+This kind of behavior puts students, teachers, and school property at risk.
+Schools invest thousands of dollars into technology to help students learn, not to have it ruined by reckless stunts.
+In some cases, students have even faced disciplinary action or had to pay for repairs.
+**Reasoning:** This matters because being careless with technology shows a lack of respect for shared resources and safety.
+As future tech users and professionals, we should model smart, ethical behavior—especially in a school setting where others are affected by our choices.

+**Claim:** It’s important to explain that this trend has real-world consequences, even if someone thinks it’s “just a joke.”
+**Evidence:** Damaging a Chromebook can disrupt learning, waste taxpayer money, and even endanger lives if a fire starts.
+It could also lead to serious consequences like suspension or a permanent mark on a student’s record.
+**Reasoning:** Helping others understand the impact of their actions is part of being a responsible digital citizen.
+Technology is a powerful tool, but it must be used wisely.
+Trends like this may seem funny in the moment, but the damage they cause is real—and preventable.

+# May 19, 2025

+Yes I'm ready for summer and excited for internship